The Identity of the Little Horn and the Literal Fulfillment of Daniel 7

 As stated above, Christ rules the world from a heavenly throne.
 And as explained above, it is in heaven that the saints after experiencing biological death also ultimately rule with Christ in fulfillment of Daniel 7:27 (Philippians 3:20; Revelation 2:10; 3:21).
 But the fifth kingdom, the Messianic Kingdom also known as the kingdom of heaven, also exists on earth with the saints who are destined for heaven after death (Luke 17:20-21).
 As will be explained in detail below, the rule of the saints was not limited to heaven, it also spread to the earth with the Christianization of Israel and the rest of the Roman Empire.

 Daniel 7:26-27 A Preterist Commentary: The Fifth Kingdom is a Spiritual Kingdom (Luke 17:20-21, 1 Corinthians 15:50).
-The Fifth Kingdom; Christianity, the Kingdom of God; took Firm Root at the Destruction of the Temple in A.D.
+The Fifth Kingdom; Christianity, the Kingdom of God; took Firmer Root at the Destruction of the Temple in A.D.
 70 which Marked the Fulfillment of the Law and Establishment of the New Covenant.
 This occurred during the Reign of the Tenth Caesar, the Tenth Horn of the Ten-Horned Beast.

 Verses 26-27 mention the shift in power from the fourth beast which has ten horns (Daniel 7:7) to the reign of the kingdom of God which is the church, the followers of Christ in heaven and earth.
 As explained in detail in the commentary on Daniel 2, the fifth kingdom is different from the previous four in that it is a spiritual kingdom.
 In Luke 17:20-21 Jesus says, “The kingdom of God is not coming with signs to be observed; nor will they say, “Look, here it is!’ or ‘There it is!’
 For behold, the kingdom of heaven is in your midst.”
-The kingdom of God is the body of Christ representing Jesus and his people, the saints.
+The kingdom of God is the body of Christ representing Jesus and His people, the saints.
 This is why while in the presence of His disciples, Jesus says that “the kingdom of heaven is in your midst.”
 The spiritual and therefore unobservable nature of the kingdom of God is also echoed in 1 Corinthians 15:50: “[F]lesh and blood cannot inherit the kingdom of God.”
 The church is also called a kingdom or nation in 1 Peter 2:9 and Matthew 21:43.
 (Matthew 21:43 reads, “Therefore I tell you that the kingdom of God will be taken away from you and given to a people [nation] who will produce its fruit.”
 People is actually literally nation.)

 When the Temple was destroyed in A.D.
-70, this event marked the end of the Old Covenant and the beginning of the New Covenant; Christianity, the kingdom of God.
+70, this event marked the end of the Old Covenant and the vindication of the New Covenant; Christianity, the kingdom of God.
 After the Temple was destroyed it became impossible to fully follow the Law of Moses from that point on.
 This fact was the ultimate sign that Christianity, the New Covenant, had fulfilled and replaced the Law of Moses, the Old Covenant.
 The destruction of the Temple also made it possible for Christianity to flourish in Israel unimpeded.
 And as a result the people of Israel and especially Jerusalem grew to become almost exclusively Christian during the thousand years between the Jewish War and the First Crusade (see The Historical Appearance of Christ at the Death of the Beast Fulfills 2 Thessalonians 2:8 and Revelation 19:19-20 and Why All Prophecy Need Not be Fulfilled by A.D.
 70 as Long as it All Wraps-Up Within the First-Century).

 Daniel 7:27 A Preterist Commentary: Christianity became the State Religion of Rome.
 The Saints Inherited the Kingdom.

-It therefore does not appear to be a coincidence that the New Covenant, Christianity, took firm root during the reign of the tenth Caesar.
+It therefore does not appear to be a coincidence that the New Covenant, Christianity, took firmer root during the reign of the tenth Caesar.
 From this point on Christianity continued to infiltrate pagan Rome like yeast through dough (Matthew 13:31-33) before eventually becoming the official religion of Rome.
 The saints had, in fact, inherited the kingdom in fulfillment of v.
 27: “Then the sovereignty, power and greatness of the kingdoms under the whole heaven will be handed over to the saints, the people of the Most High.”
 Christianity spread throughout the Roman world.
 And in the beginning of the fourth century, Rome crowned its first Christian emperor.
 Shortly thereafter Christianity became the official state religion of Rome in fulfillment of v.
 27. Here one can see how rulers truly worshiped and obeyed Christ in fulfillment of v.
 27: “rulers will worship and obey him.”

 **NOTE** This is a NEW website.
 If you liked this article share it, like us on Facebook and follow on Twitter.
 Thank You!